glotzerlab/gsd/doc/c-api.rst

     Create an empty gsd file with the given name.
 Overwrite any existing file at that location.
 Open the generated gsd file in *handle*.

+    The file descriptor is closed if there when an error opening the file.

     :param handle: Handle to open.
     :param fname: File name (UTF-8 encoded).
     :param application: Generating application name (truncated to 63 chars).